-Family Systems Trauma (FST) techniques are a component of the PLL evidence-based model developed by Dr. Scott Sells through intensive research with families and youth.
+Family Systems Trauma techniques are a component of the PLL evidence-based model developed by Dr. Scott Sells through intensive research with families and youth.
 View the full PLL Logic Model here.
-The PLL Family-Centered Treatment Model repeatedly received recognition for its outcomes in helping restore families.
+The PLL Evidence-Based Family Treatment Model repeatedly is recognized for its outcomes in helping restore families.
 Below is a list of publications highlighting the effectiveness of the PLL evidence-based model.

 Sterrett-Hong, E.M., Karam, E., & Kiaer, L. Statewide Implementation of Parenting with Love and Limits among Youth with Co-Existing Internalizing and Externalizing Functional Impairments Reduces Return to Service Rates and Treatment Cost.
 Adm Policy Ment Health (2017). doi:10.1007/s10488-016-0788-4

 In this QE study, the implementation of PLL with the State of Idaho Community Mental Health service was examined with the program intent of increasing efficiency of services to youth with co-existing internalizing and externalizing functional impairments.
 This study found that the treatment group experienced shorter tratment durations and returned to CMH services at significantly lower rates than the treatment-as-usual group.
 The treatment group also demonstrated significant decreases in internalizing and externalizing symptoms over time.